Kimchi Benefits May Include Weight Loss, Lowering Blood Pressure, and More

 Kimchi is a low-calorie, low-fat, nutrient-dense source of vitamins (especially vitamin C and beta-carotene), minerals, fiber, important phytochemicals (including beta-sitosterol, sulfur compounds, and capsaicin), and, perhaps most importantly, numerous probiotic strains (including Lactobacillus plantarum and Lactobacillus brevis).
-Researchers have compared kimchi to yogurt, stating that kimchi can be considered a vegetable probiotic food, while yogurt is a health-promoting dairy probiotic food.
+Its probiotic properties are comparable to yogurt.

 Studies have reported numerous health benefits of kimchi and other fermented vegetables.
-For instance, eating kimchi can help obese people decrease body weight, body mass index, waist-hip ratio, and percentage of body fat.
+For instance, eating kimchi may help obese people decrease body weight, body mass index, waist-hip ratio, and percentage of body fat.

-Kimchi nutritional benefits also improve a number of metabolic factors associated with being overweight that increase your risk of heart disease and diabetes: fasting blood sugar, cholesterol, and blood pressure.
-In diabetic rats, kimchi improves insulin function and lowers average blood glucose levels.
+Consuming kimchi may also improve several metabolic factors associated with being overweight that increase your risk of heart disease and diabetes: fasting blood sugar, cholesterol, and blood pressure.
 In healthy young people, kimchi helps lower cholesterol and blood sugar.

-Besides its beneficial effects on weight, cholesterol, blood pressure, and blood sugar, health benefits of kimchi that have been reported in the scientific literature include:
+Besides its effect on weight, cholesterol, blood pressure, and blood sugar, kimchi has been studied for its potential benefits, including:

 - Increased antioxidant status

 - Anti-aging properties [1,6]

 - Protection from atherosclerosis